-A Sub-Fund may invest in securities in jurisdictions (including the Mainland China) which impose limitations or restrictions on foreign ownership or holdings.
-In such circumstances, a Sub-Fund may be required to make investments in the relevant markets directly or indirectly.
+Certain Sub-Funds may invest in securities in jurisdictions (including the Mainland China) which impose limitations or restrictions on foreign ownership or holdings.
+In such circumstances, such Sub-Funds may be required to make investments in the relevant markets directly or indirectly.
 In either case, legal and regulatory restrictions or limitations may have adverse effect on the liquidity and performance of such investments due to factors such as limitations on fund repatriation, dealing restrictions, adverse tax treatments, higher commission costs, regulatory reporting requirements and reliance on services of local custodians and service providers.